edde-framework/edde/docs/index.md

 ideas which it could simply argue about.

 So that's the core: [Concepts and Ideas](/ideas).
-A lot of things are done in different way or are generally "incompatible" with current state of PHP scene, but I believe in my work and in the effort put in to make the things work :wink: !.
+A lot of things are done in different way or are generally "incompatible" with current state of PHP scene, but I believe in my work and in the effort put in to make the things work!

 # Important Notes